basiljamil12/ChatSignalR/README.md

-Chat web application using SignalR
+Chat web application using SignalR.